hmizuochi/DBUX/README.md

 Description
 =======================
-This is a stable program of Database Unmixing (Mizuochi et al., 2014), which is LUT-based data fusion algorithm, written in C and python languages.
+These are stable programs of Database Unmixing (Mizuochi et al., 2014), which is LUT-based data fusion algorithm, written in C and python languages.
 They have been tested in Linux system (for C, using gcc compiler).

 ### Revision History:
 First release on 2017/03/01: original version (Mizuochi et al., 2014)